anandts88/ember-validator/README.md

   * `even` - Validates property is even
   * `decimal` - Validates maximum no of decimal digits.
 Default allowed digits is 12.
   * `fraction` - Validates maximum no of fraction digits.
 Default allowed digits is 2.
+  * `range` - Validates number falls in the range.
+This must be an array holding upper and lower limit
+  * `between` - Validates number falls between the given range.
+This must be an array holding upper and lower limit.
+Difference with range is this validation fails if value is equal to upper or lower limit.
   * `message` - Error message returned when validation fails.

 ##### Messages #####